dlang/DIPs/DIPs/DIPxxxx.md

 Currently there is no easy way to set a default for function attributes.
 This includes the attributes for determining memory safety (`@safe`, `@trusted`, and `@system`) as well as the attributes `nothrow`, `pure`, and `@nogc`; which have varying affects.

 The easiest way to try to get behavior that changes the default attributes is to use the feature `@attribute:` that applies an `attribute` to everything after the `:`.
-There are a few problems that are faced here.
+This currently is the optimal solution as it reduces the amount of attribute bloat on every function, as opposed to labeling every function explicitly with the required attribute.
+There are still quite a few problems that are faced here.

 ```D
 module someModule;